Free interactive D&D 5e SRD stat block

 How to run Flying Snake

 A flying snake is a jungle hazard with a CR.
 It is the encounter you stage when the party is doing something else, like crossing a rope bridge, hauling an idol out of a temple, or sneaking through a canopy.
-The snake itself is barely a threat (5 HP, AC 14, no listed actions), but a single bite landing on the wizard mid-spell is a Concentration save, and that save is the entire reason this monster shows up at the table.
+The snake itself is barely a threat (5 HP, AC 14, Flyby), but a single bite landing on the wizard mid-spell is a poison save and a Concentration check, and that save is why this monster exists.

 Treat the snake as opportunistic.
-It does not march toward initiative; it drops from a branch when something walks underneath, makes one bite (treat as a +4 to hit, 1 piercing plus a small poison effect if you want to extrapolate from CR 1/8 conventions), then either flies off at 60 ft. or hangs on for one more round.
-Blindsight 10 ft. and a fly speed of 60 ft. mean it picks its target and its escape lane in the same beat.
+It does not march toward initiative.
+It drops from a branch when something walks underneath, makes one Bite (plus 4 to hit, 1 piercing plus 2d4 poison), then either flies off at 60 ft. or hangs on for one more round if momentum favors it.
+Flyby means it can attack and escape in the same turn without provoking opportunity attacks.
 The party will spend two rounds trying to hit a Tiny aerial target with AC 14 and feel ridiculous about it.

 Use them in flocks of three or four if you want a real fight.
-Coordinated bites against the same target compound the Concentration check problem, and a party crossing open terrain is an easy target.
-Flocks rarely fight to the last snake; once one or two are dropped, the rest scatter into the canopy and are not seen again unless the party comes back through.
+Coordinated bites against the same target multiply the poison damage and the Concentration problem.
+A party crossing open terrain is an easy target.
+Flocks rarely fight to the last snake; once one or two drop, the rest scatter into the canopy and don't return unless the party presses back through.

 Have the first snake strike before initiative, mid-description of the environment.
-The player whose turn was about to begin loses a beat figuring out what just happened, and that is the snake doing its job.
+The player whose turn was about to begin loses a beat figuring out what just happened.
+That is the snake doing its job.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.